What to Expect from a Horse Dental Check-up

 Dental Chart

-Each horse will have it’s own dental chart including all findings and treatments performed.
+Each horse/pony will have its own digital dental chart including all findings and treatments performed.

 The digital chart and invoice is emailed to the client along with a statement.
 An automatic reminder will also be emailed one month before the next appointment is due.